casonwight/cats-GAN/README.md

 The GAN in this repo has two separate models, a discriminator and a generator.

 The generator $G$ will take a random vector $Z$ and produce a fake image $x^*$.
-If the generator is successful, the fake image $x^*$ will approximate the distribution of real images $x$.
+If the generator is successful, the fake image $x'$ will approximate the distribution of real images $x$.
 If the discriminator $D$ is successful, then it will be able to distinguish between real images and fake images.

 $$
 \begin{aligned}